-The proposed project is situated in the Rural Residential, 2.5-acre minimum parcel size (R-R-B-2.5) zoning district, and the proposed short-term vacation rental is a conditionally permitted use pursuant to Section 10-6.1502(h) of the Siskiyou County Code.
-Based on staff's analysis of the proposed use, staff believes that the necessary zoning consistency findings can be made for approval of the application.
+The proposed project site is situated in the Non-Prime Agricultural and Rural Residential Agricultural, 1-acre minimum parcel size (R-R-B-1) zoning district and the proposed vacation rental is a conditionally permitted use pursuant to Section 10-6.1502(h) of the Siskiyou County Code.
+Based on staff's analysis of the proposed use, staff believes that the necessary findings can be made for approval of the application.
 The recommended findings are detailed in the Zoning Consistency Findings section of Exhibit A-2 attached to this staff report.